 Lir's death.
-Molly's reaction is heartbreaking but it's the unicorn's reaction that really digs deep and what forces her to put the Red Bull in its place.
-She was likely the first unicorn that truly had something worth fighting back for.
+Molly's reaction is heartbreaking but it's the unicorn's reaction that really digs deep and what forces her to put the Red Bull in his place.
+She was likely the first unicorn that truly had something worth fighting for.

 The unicorn's horrified reaction to becoming human

 "I can feel this body dying all around me..."

 Finding out that the unicorn had spoken to both Schmendrick and Molly, but Lir had only seen her, and Schmendrick and Molly wouldn't tell him what the unicorn had said.